evan-gowans-programming-student/Module-21-Deep-Learning-Challenge/README.md

 ### **Repository Overview**
 This repository contains the code and files used to develop and optimize a deep learning model for predicting successful charitable donations.
 The primary files are:

+- **`AlphabetSoupCharity_Preprocessing.ipynb`** – Handles data cleaning, feature selection, and preprocessing.
-- **`AlphabetSoupCharity_Optimization.ipynb`** – Contains the full Jupyter Notebook with preprocessing, model building, and optimization.
+- **`AlphabetSoupCharity_Optimization.ipynb`** – Contains the full Jupyter Notebook with model building and optimization.
-- **`AlphabetSoupCharity_Optimization.h5`** – The trained neural network model, saved in HDF5 format.
+- **`AlphabetSoupCharity.h5`** – The trained neural network model, saved in HDF5 format.
 - **`README.md`** – Documentation explaining the project, methodology, and results.

 ### **How to Access the Code**
 All project files can be found within this repository.
-To view or run the Jupyter Notebook, download `AlphabetSoupCharity_Optimization.ipynb` and open it in Google Colab or Jupyter Notebook.
+To view or run the Jupyter Notebooks, download `AlphabetSoupCharity_Preprocessing.ipynb` and `AlphabetSoupCharity_Optimization.ipynb`, then open them in Google Colab or Jupyter Notebook.

 ---